-Programs leading to the associate in arts (AA) and the associate in science (AS) degrees are referred to as university-parallel programs because they are designed to prepare the student to transfer to a four-year college or university to pursue a bachelor of arts or a bachelor of science degree.
+Programs leading to an associate in arts (AA) or an associate in science (AS) degree are referred to as university-parallel programs.
+Students interested in preparing to transfer to a four-year college or university to pursue a bachelor of arts or bachelor of science degree in any field may do so at Wallace Community College.
+Faculty advisors will use STARS to work with students to develop a plan to transfer to any public four-year institution in Alabama, and they will assist students in planning programs for institutions outside Alabama.